 - express themselves online to nearly anyone who cares to read,

-- have an expectation of instant response to most of their postings, and
+- expect an instant response to most of their postings, and

 - keep tabs on tens (or even hundreds) of different brands.

-These tendencies mean that Millennials are comfortable researching, interacting with, and making transactions online simply based on what their social networks are saying.
+These tendencies mean that Millennials are comfortable researching, interacting with, and making transactions online based on what their social networks say.

-This generation is the most likely to leverage data in the cloud to help them make informative decisions, such keeping track of who “likes” what company, or when applying for a new job they’ll seek feedback from their Facebook friends for reviews about the company or help with interview tips.
+This generation is the most likely to leverage data in the cloud to help them make informed decisions, such as keeping track of who “likes” what company, or when applying for a new job, they’ll seek feedback from their Facebook friends for reviews about the company or help with interview tips.

-They are also some of the best positive word of mouth marketers for the companies that do hire them (as long as they like their job, the reverse is also true - flexibility is one of their most important criteria).
+They are also some of the best optimistic word-of-mouth marketers for the companies that do hire them (as long as they like their job, the reverse is also true - flexibility is one of their most important criteria).

-Additionally, millennials' readiness to seek out answers and find solutions when given access to technology and data makes them power users.
-A valuable resource when navigating new software, real-time analytics, CRM or communication tools that many supply chain or LTL shipping companies currently use, or are looking to put in place.Millennials enjoy collaboration
+Additionally, millennials' readiness to seek answers and find solutions when given access to technology and data makes them power users.
+A valuable resource when navigating new software, real-time analytics, CRM or communication tools that many supply chain or LTL freight companies currently use or are looking to implement.

-Network collaboration is often considered to be one of the most significant benefits of any SaaS (Cloud software) based platform-- and millennials are comfortable connecting and collaborating.
+Network collaboration is often considered one of the most significant benefits of any SaaS (Cloud software) based platform-- and millennials are comfortable connecting and collaborating.

-The millennial generation can share information faster and more efficiently than any other generation in the supply chain workforce, which would naturally facilitate improved collaborating with vendors, carriers, and shippers to work across each other’s networks.
+The millennial generation can share information faster and more efficiently than any other generation in the supply chain workforce.
+This would naturally facilitate improved collaboration with vendors, carriers, and shippers to work across each other’s networks.
 This allows for sharing transportation networks and resources while creating economies of scale.